 It’s also challenging to keep observing the thoughts rather than participating in them.
 That’s because the ego of an adult human is centered in the thinking process.
 We believe that we literally are our thoughts.
 Just a short time of doing this meditation practice will convince you otherwise, because if you maintain viewership of your thinking for a while, it becomes intuitively obvious that you are not the thinking.
 So it’s important to not let yourself get caught in the content of the thoughts, but rather to let them just be some sound and image activity in your mind.
 Lights and sounds that are arising, changing, and vanishing again.
 Flow and go.

 The essence of this technique is to not fight or control the thoughts in any way.
 Do not distinguish between good and bad thoughts.
 Let all thoughts arise completely unimpeded, and great all of them with equal openness and matter-of-factness.
 At the same time, do not get involved in the content of the thoughts.
 Instead, it is important to closely track the movement of the thoughts through awareness.
-Their arising, changing, and vanishing.
+That’s crucial.
+You don’t pay attention to what the thoughts are about, but simply their activity of arising, changing, and vanishing.

 This practice leads to several helpful insights.
 One is that you realize that you are not your thoughts.
 This in itself is worth the price of admission.
 Most of the pain of unpleasant thinking is due to the fact that we believe that we literally are those concepts.
 When your thoughts are no longer your identity, you experience much greater ease and freedom.